steinuil/steinuil.github.io/posts/urweb-sig.md

-I'm going to be frank: given the current state of the ecosystem and of the documentation, you have close to no chance of learning Ur/Web if you don't already know some OCaml/ReasonML or another language in the ML family, so if you don't you might want to get acquainted with one first.
+I'm going to be frank: given the current state of the ecosystem and of the documentation, you have close to no chance of learning Ur/Web if you don't already know some OCaml/ReasonML or another language in the ML family, so if you don't you might want to get well acquainted with one first.
 [Elm](https://elm-lang.org/) is a good starting point.

 Open up `string.urs` and have a look around.
 I'm going to assume you can read